khazuki/image-collation-discord-bot/README.md

 Then run bot.py to start the bot.

+Because the bot is subject to discord traffic limits, the bot will frequently pause will printing lists of servers/channels/etc. Every list ends with "---"

 "!list_servers" will list all discord servers you are on, with an id number for each.

 "!list_channels id" will list all channels for the server with that id, with an id number for each.